-Bachelor of Social Work ākonga (learner) Roka-Reni Osborne (Ngāruahine, Taranaki) chose to study with Open Polytechnic because it allowed her to get a qualification while staying within her own rohe (region).
+Bachelor of Social Work graduate Roka-Reni Osborne (Ngāruahine, Taranaki) chose to study with Open Polytechnic because it allowed her to get a qualification while staying within her own rohe (region).

-Distance learning meant Roka could stay close to whānau (family) in Taranaki and continue working at her current job as a beauty therapist, while she studied to fulfil her high school dream of becoming a social worker.
+Distance learning meant Roka could stay close to whānau (family) in Taranaki and continue working at her then job as a beauty therapist, while she studied to fulfil her high school dream of becoming a social worker.

 Roka would have been less likely to study the Bachelor of Social Work if she had to move away to another city, as her main support network is in Taranaki.

-“This would have made study a lot more difficult, along with the added financial pressure of moving to a new place,” she said.
+“That would have made study a lot more difficult, along with the added financial pressure of moving to a new place,” she said.

-“It has allowed me to be actively involved in the lives of my young niece and nephew, which is the most important thing for me.”
+“It allowed me to be actively involved in the lives of my young niece and nephew, which is the most important thing for me.”

 The social work seed was planted